 The time it takes for the very first byte of information to reach a user's browser after a connection to the server has been established is called time to first byte or TTFB.
 The order in which users receive information is important, and some slight alterations in your code can boost this website performance metric.

 Static content that appears the same to all users should be separated from dynamic content that is specific to the individual visitor.
 This way, users will receive your content right away while waiting for slower personalized content to load.
 Rigorous metric monitoring and load testing can help developers identify time to first byte issues.
-You can also use the KeyCDN performance test to view the TTFB of a domain, or single asset, from 14 test locations.
+You can also use the KeyCDN's Performance Test tool to view the TTFB of a domain, or single asset, from 10 different locations.

 When the user's browser finally receives each and every byte of your website, the last byte time is recorded.
 The quality of your code and database queries play a big role in this metric.
 Other factors that may be affecting your TTLB include a misconfigured webserver, or if the origin server has reached its capacity.

 Keeping track of website performance metrics involving time isn't very useful if you don't understand all of the other factors at play.
 Information about your website's content complexity can help you find ways to improve all of the previously discussed metrics.

 8. Overall weight

 The total number of bytes the user receives is referred to as the overall weight of your website.
 More important than the overall weight is the relationship between each asset since one heavy asset can slow down everything else.
 Furthermore, the growth of web page size has continued to expand year after year, therefore it's important to sometimes step back and see which assets are truly necessary.

 See how we improved WordPress performance and went from a 532 ms load time to 167 ms by reducing the amount of HTTP requests made.